warnian/nand2tetris/README.md

 Once these programs were finished the computer was a fully implemented 16 bit platform which could be extended to include greater functionality.

+Ultimately most of the algorithms and software design for the later projects was provided by the book and course information.
+Our job was to implement the solutions from a generic suggested API in whatever way we saw fit.
+Primarily I learned a lot about the underlying function of assemblers, VMtranslators, and compilers and the unique challenges in programming these.
+While this was a compiler for a very basic language it still challenged me greatly.
+I learned a lot about how to use Python specifically and how compilers, assemblers and VMtranslators work.
+I would highly recommend this course.